Northern Powerhouse: Transport improvements

-Transport for the North (TfN) is set to become the first sub-regional transport body in the UK from April 2018.
-Working with central government and national transport bodies, TfN will develop and deliver strategic transport infrastructure across the North of England.
+Transport for the North (TfN) was formed in April 2018 as the first statutory sub-national transport body in the UK.
+Working with central government and local and national transport bodies, TfN aims to develop and deliver strategic transport infrastructure across the North of England.

 Proposed transport improvements include Northern Powerhouse Rail (otherwise known as High Speed 3) and the ongoing work of the Northern Hub to remove a railway bottleneck around Manchester and provide faster connections across the North of England.

 In June 2015, the government suspended electrification of the Midland Main Line from London to Sheffield, and the TransPennine route between Manchester and Leeds amid spiraling costs and missed targets just weeks after winning the 2015 election.

 In December 2015, the Government awarded the two rail franchises in the North of England from April 2016 onwards, the Northern and TransPennine Express franchises.
 These franchises will come with £1.2 billion of investment in more than 500 brand-new carriages, 2,000 extra services a week, free wi-fi on trains and at stations.
 The outdated diesel powered Pacer trains will also be removed from the network in 2020.
 The co-management of the franchises will be undertaken by Transport for the North and Government from April 2018, transferring the functions from Rail North.

 In August 2016, it was reported that proposals for a road tunnel underneath the Pennines to cut journey times by 30 minutes between Manchester and Sheffield, were being advanced.
 If completed, it would be the world's longest road tunnel.

 In July 2017 Secretary of State for Transport Chris Grayling, said that it is unlikely that the railway line between Manchester and Leeds will be fully electrified.
 He also cast doubt on whether the planned two extra through platforms at Manchester Piccadilly station would be built.
 It was also announced that the electrification plan of the Midland Main Line was to be scrapped and InterCity Express Trains ordered would be changed to less efficient bi-mode trains with diesel engines added to run on non-electrified lines.

 In February 2017 research by the Institute for Public Policy Research showed that actual or planned expenditure on transport infrastructure per head of population was £1,943 in London and £427 in the north of England.